SudTechnology/sud-mgp-doc/en-US/app/Client/MGFSM/CommonStateGame.md

             "award": 100,           // Award.
             "score": 100,           // Points.
             "isEscaped": 1,         // Whether the player has escaped.
-            "killerId": "ID of the player who killed other players."    // ID of the player who killed himself/herself.
+            "killerId": "ID of the player who killed other players." ,   // ID of the player who killed himself/herself.
-        }
+            "isAI": 0               // Whether is a AI player }
     ]
 }